 While I am a person that actually ENJOYS grocery shopping (I know not everyone does) to further increase the “reward” value I’m feeling, I will make myself a nice HOT TEA (or cold if it’s really hot out) to sip on while I walk.
 My favorite tea is Jasmine Green Tea.
 All green teas have this wonderful affect of just a little bit of caffeine matched with fat burning antioxidants AND this palette cleansing effect.
 It really helps to curb any cravings I might be having.
 Thus, as I’m walking by the chocolate aisle I’m less likely to wander in and overindulge.
 Any type of quenching treat is a great idea for all!

-2. VEGGIES/FOOD PREP TO SOME JAMS:
+2. VEGGIES/FOOD PREP TO SOME MUSIC:

 When I get home from the grocery store, it is always best if I go ahead a chop up all the veggies and produce and put it into containers on the shelf that is at eye level.
 First, having the veggies pre-chopped makes them more accessible and will help me EAT THEM.
 Then, I know if I keep them in the bags and put them in the drawer, I’m must more likely to FORGET about them and then they go bad and I have to throw them out (which I really hate wasting food!).
 So I put them at EYE LEVEL to prompt me to eat them.

 SO, I don’t usually have a whole lot of time to chop up veggies since I’m always feeling “behind” in something for my business.
 Sometimes I will time myself to see how quickly I can do it.
 Other times, I’ll just plan this for my “break” time that I do about every 90min-2hr of work.
 I put on some jams on the speakers and get to choppin’!
 It becomes pretty stress relieving and will make it a much more enjoyable activity!
 Once or twice a week when I do more extensive food prep (like bake chicken breasts or baked sweet potatoes) I especially implement the music/dance party!
+I know that food prep is a boring, mundane task but it’s something that has to be done unless you use a meal kit.
+If you’re interested in learning more about meal kits, it might be worth reading this hello fresh vs blue apron review page.
+I can certainly see the advantages of meal kits so if the prep is something you dread every week, this might be an option for you.
+Just make sure you’re eating healthily.

 3. FOOD PLATING AS ART DESIGN: